 Arts Alive instructors are all talented individuals in their chosen art form, that have experience teaching children and the motivation to share their particular art form with the next generation.

-Our musical ensembles, First Coast Singers and Nassau Youth Orchestra, are open to any student in the area within the general age range for each group.
+Our musical ensembles, First Coast Singers and Saturday Strings, are open to any student in the area within the general age range for each group.
 Affordable dues for participation do apply, with scholarships available if qualified.
 Contact us for more information.

 Classes provided to play an instrument are given in two groups of ten classes each, one in the fall and one in the spring.
 We require a commitment to complete the entire course, and more importantly, to practice consistently from week to week.

 Good behavior is crucial to everyone’s success in our classes.
 If a student is behaving in a way that causes difficulties for the instructor to successfully teaching the class, the child (after fair reminders/warnings) will be asked to leave the course permanently.